Placement testing is used to place students into appropriate course levels and determine students' course schedule.

 All undergraduate students who studied a language for more than one year in high school are required to take a placement exam prior to registering for a course in the respective language.
 Modern language placement exams are required for Spanish, French and German.

-Modern language placement exams are scheduled at the beginning of each term.
+Modern language placement exams are scheduled at the beginning of each semester.
 Students whose placement score indicates they have met a particular level of language proficiency will not be allowed to enroll in that level of the language.
 Students placing out of a required level of a language will be given the option to take the CLEP exam to earn the language credits (fees apply), or to have the language credits replaced with an arts and sciences elective course.

 For additional information, visit Testing Services.